A Rough Path Perspective on Renormalization: Translation of branched rough paths

 \begin{remark} The embedding $\imath$ arises naturally in the context of branched rough paths as this is essentially the embedding used in~\cite{HairerKelly15} to realise geometric rough paths as branched rough paths (though note $\imath$ in~\cite{HairerKelly15} denotes $\pi_\ell \circ \imath$ in our notation). \end{remark}

 \begin{remark} While the above argument shows that $(\BB, [\cdot,\cdot])$ is clearly not isomorphic to $\LL(\R^{1+d})$ as a Lie algebra, it is a curious and non-trivial fact that $(\BB, [\cdot,\cdot])$ \emph{is} isomorphic to a free Lie algebra generated by another subspace of $\BB$.
-Correspondingly, $(\HH,\star)$, being isomorphic to the universal enveloping algebra of $\BB$, is isomorphic to a tensor algebra (see~\cite{Foissy02} Section~8, or~\cite{Chapoton10}). \end{remark}
+Correspondingly, $(\HH,\star)$, being isomorphic to the universal enveloping algebra of $\BB$, is isomorphic to a tensor algebra (see~\cite{Foissy02} Section~8, or~\cite{Chapoton10}).
+This was used in~\cite{BC17} to show that the space of branched rough paths is canonically isomorphic to a space geometric rough paths over an enlarged vector space. \end{remark}

-It follows form the above discussion that given a map $M : \R^{1+d} \mapsto \BDual$, even one whose range is in $\BB^*$, there is in general no canonical choice of how to extend $M$ to elements outside $\imath(\GDual)$ if we only demand that the extension $M : \BDual \mapsto \BDual$ is an algebra morphsim (moreover, without calling on Remark~\ref{remark:freeAlgebra}, it is {\it a priori} not even clear that such an extension always exists).
+It follows form the above discussion that given a map $M : \R^{1+d} \rightarrow \BDual$, even one whose range is in $\BB^*$, there is in general no canonical choice of how to extend $M$ to elements outside $\imath(\GDual)$ if we only demand that the extension $M : \BDual \rightarrow \BDual$ is an algebra morphsim (moreover, without calling on Remark~\ref{remark:freeAlgebra}, it is {\it a priori} not even clear that such an extension always exists).